 - I will not leave the school grounds during the school day without permission. - I will adhere to all school boundaries at all times I will not bring any illegal substances into school such as alcohol, tobacco, e-cigarettes or non-prescribed drugs.
-Nor will I take them on any school-based activity or outing. - I will not bring in any item that can be deemed as a potential weapon.
+Nor will I take them on any school based activity or outing. - If it is necessary for me to leave school premises, I will follow the correct channels of communication and will notify my Form Teacher and obtain a sign-out form from my Head of Year and sign out at the School Office.
+If I return to school I will sign back in at the School Office.